binderb/binderb/README.md

 ![Ben Binder, Ph.D.](./github-banner.webp)

-Hello all!
+Hello!
 I am a seasoned developer, designer, and educator with a formidable technical skillset and a strong passion for innovative solutions in the field of educational technology.
-Currently an aspiring full-stack engineer eager to join a dedicated development team!
+Currently a full-stack engineer eager to join a dedicated development team!

 I recently graduated from the University of Minnesota's Full Stack Web Development Boot Camp, and I am fully up to date with industry standard tools for modern web development, including **Node.js/Express**, **React.js**, **REST APIs**, **GraphQL**, and **MongoDB**, as well as modern front-end frameworks like **Next.js**.